-As we think of Jesus as King and as our ruler I simply ask where in your life are you kicking against the goads?
-Where are we guilty of pulling away from him?
+As we think of Jesus as King and as our ruler I simply ask where in your life are you guilty of pulling away from him?

 Earlier in the service we read Psalm 1 which speaks of the blessedness of walking God's way.
 For us to live in obedience is to find God's blessing and joy.